Point of Sale

 You can do the basics of reservations manually, through calls and a log book.
 Or you can invest in a reservation management platform that lets you accept online reservations, set up auto-reminders, promote your restaurant on other apps and sites, collect customer information, and more.

-To find the right system for your business, you have to know what your top priorities are.
+To find the best restaurant reservation system for your business, you have to know what your top priorities are.
 Ask yourself, what are the gaps in your current system or process for taking reservations?
 What are you not able to do right now that you’d like to?
 Where do you want to be more efficient?

 When determining your priorities, think about how a new reservations system could solve some of your business challenges.
 Does that include managing existing reservations that you get pretty regularly?
 Is it about bringing in new business?
 Is reducing no-shows number one on your list?
 What about learning more about your customers so you can provide a more customized experience?
 Or maybe it’s simply about managing new safety measures in the wake of COVID-19.